veg/hyphy/README.md

 For example, this configuration will install hyphy at /opt/hyphy

 `mkdir -p /opt/hyphy`

 `cmake -DINSTALL_PREFIX=/opt/hyphy .`

-If on OS X you can specify which OS X SDK to use with
+If you are on an OS X platform, you can specify which OS X SDK to use

 `cmake -DCMAKE_OSX_SYSROOT=/Developer/SDKs/MacOSX10.9.sdk/ .`